BSc (Hons) Computer Games Technology

 Qualification Type Grade Requirements Essential Subjects

-A-Level BCC AS Maths at grade B or A Level Math at grade C
+A-Level BCC AS Maths at grade B or A Level Maths at grade C

 T Level Merit Digital Production, Design & Development (Pearson) or Digital Business Services (NCFE) or Digital Support Services (NCFE) or Digital Production, Design & Development or Digital Support Services or Digital Business Services